-This bit is set by hardware when transmission of a frame containing Data, a Preamble or a Break is complete.
+This bit is set by hardware when transmission of a frame containing Data is complete.
 An interrupt is generated if TCIE=1 in the SCICR2 register.
 It is cleared by a software sequence (an access to the SCISR register followed by a write to the SCIDR register).